staoketao/consensys-2019/README.md

 # Bounty Board #

+Thanks for reviewing the project.
+Unfortunately there are still some bugs I couldn't fix to make the UI work as expected.
+The code compiles, connect to local network and mint ethers for the test account.
+I hope the rest of the code still make sense to you.

+The code is developed using solidity 0.5, truffle 5.0.30, ganache-cli and metamask.

 ## Deployed Environment ##

 This dapp demo is on the Ropsten Test Net and requires metamask to interact with.
 Below are some Ropsten faucets to get ether: